Quantum computing of the nonlinear Schr\"odinger equation via measurement-induced potential reconstruction: Results

 Next, we verify whether the choice of the total number of qubits $n$ influences the filtering strategy.
 Figure~\ref{fig:1D_soliton_n_effect} presents simulation results for $n=5, 8, \text{and } 11$ while keeping the retained window fixed at $m=4$.
 For $n=5$ (see Fig.~\ref{fig:1D_soliton_n_effect}(a)), although the overall soliton profile is captured, the wave function lacks smoothness due to limited spatial resolution.
 Increasing the system size to $n=8$ (see Fig.~\ref{fig:1D_soliton_n_effect}(b)) yields a smooth and well-resolved wave function.
 A further increase to $n=11$ (see Fig.~\ref{fig:1D_soliton_n_effect}(c)) produces no substantial changes in the filtered output.
 These results confirm that the filtering strategy depends primarily on $m$, while $n$ dictates the spatial resolution; this observation supports the complexity analysis in Sec.~\ref{subsec:3.5}, which treats $n$ and $m$ as independent parameters.

 Finally, we evaluate the necessity of renormalization within the filtered-QSSFM workflow.
 Figure~\ref{fig:1D_soliton_norm_effect} compares three simulation regimes using $n=8$ and $m=4$.
 The standard QSSFM (see Fig.~\ref{fig:1D_soliton_norm_effect}(a)) serves as the baseline, accurately reproducing both the amplitude and phase of the SSFM reference.
 In the filtered-QSSFM without normalization (see Fig.~\ref{fig:1D_soliton_norm_effect}(b)), the nonlinear term is evaluated directly using the unnormalized retained modes.
 Consequently, numerical errors accumulate over successive iterations, resulting in pronounced deviations from the exact dynamics.
-Figure~\ref{fig:1D_soliton_norm_effect}(c) illustrates the efficacy of the renormalization strategy: by normalizing the reconstructed wave function prior to evaluating the nonlinear operator, the simulation stability is significantly improved.
+Figure~\ref{fig:1D_soliton_norm_effect}(c) illustrates the efficacy of the renormalization strategy, where the simulation stability is significantly improved by normalizing the reconstructed wave function prior to evaluating the nonlinear operator.
 Although the filtering step inherently truncates high-frequency energy, resulting in a systematic, albeit minor, amplitude decay, the renormalization process numerically compensates for this norm loss.
 This compensation ensures that the filtered-QSSFM maintains close agreement with the classical SSFM reference, thereby avoiding the divergence observed in the unnormalized approach.